vintagedon/ai-ops-home-lab/microk8s/readme.md

 microk8s join 172.17.0.1:25000/92b2db237428470dc4fcfc4ebbd9dc81/2c0cb3284b05
 ```

-The options are self-explanatory, but my recommendation would be the first join command, considered a 'standard join'.
-This installs the control plane and allows this node to be a worker node.

 If you join three or more nodes together using the first join command, MicroK8s will automatically configure HA for you.
+Each node will have the control plane and be able to be used as a worker node.

+After you have HA established, you can then add standalone worker nodes, if you wish.
+For example, in my current cluster, I have 3 dedicated master nodes and 4 dedicated worker nodes.